OffchainLabs/arbitrum-classic/docs/L1_L2_Messages.md

 ### Depositing ETH via Retryables

-Currently, the canonical method for depositing ETH into Arbitrum via the [Inbox.depositEth](<(./sol_contract_docs/md_docs/arb-bridge-eth/bridge/Inbox.md)>) method, which uses retryable tickets.
+Currently, the canonical method for depositing ETH into Arbitrum is to create a retryable ticket using the [Inbox.depositEth](<(./sol_contract_docs/md_docs/arb-bridge-eth/bridge/Inbox.md)>) method.
 A Retryable Ticket is created with 0 Callvalue, 0 MaxGas, 0 GasPrice, and empty Calldata.
 The DepositValue credited to the sender’s account in step 1 simply remains there.

 The Retryable Ticket gets put in the retry buffer and can in theory be redeemed, but redeeming is a no-op.